 ■ Status: The soft key BLANK identifies the workpiece as not yet having been machined, and enters BLANK in the Status field.
-Use the soft key EMPTY POSITION if you want to skip the workpiece during machining.
-EMPTY appears in the Status field.
+Use the EMPTY POSITION or OMIT soft key if you want to skip a workpiece during machining.
+EMPTY or SKIP appears in the status field.